 Pursuant to Legislative Decree n.
 194/2005, SACBO S.p.A. has prepared the 2013 Action Plan.
 The Action Plan in its entirety can be consulted at the offices of SACBO.

 In light of the cancellation of the Airport Zoning, defined on 22/11/2010 by the Milano Bergamo Airport Commission ex. art.
 5 of Ministerial Decree 31/10/97, established by TAR Brescia with ruling 20130068 of 15/07/2013, it was decided to extend by an additional 45 days the submission deadline for any comments on the new version of the Non-Technical Summary, which can be submitted by 02/09/2013, by filling out this form.

 Noise Abatement Procedures

 The so-called Noise Abatement Procedures are in force at Milano Bergamo Airport, which govern the procedures of all aircraft taking off and landing, with the aim of minimising the acoustic impact on the towns surrounding the airport grounds, confirming the limitations in place relative to the 23.00-06.00 nighttime period, except for authorised operations due to adverse weather conditions, special air traffic conditions or operational security reasons.

 The presence of these provisions enables ENAC to sanction air carriers following proven non-compliance with regulations.

-In the italian section of this site are available the takeoffs authorised in accordance with that published in AIP Italy on Noise Abatement Procedures.
+In the Italian section of this site is available the list of the authorised takeoff flights in accordance with what published in AIP Italy on Noise Abatement Procedures.